chanedwin/pydistinct/README.md

 * **method_of_moments_v3_estimator** : Method-of-Moments Estimator without equal frequency assumption
 * **smoothed_jackknife_estimator** : Jackknife scheme for estimating D that accounts for true bias structures
 * **hybrid_estimator** : Hybrid Estimator that uses Shlosser's estimator when data is skewed and Smooth jackknife estimator when data is not.
 Skew is computed by using an approximate chi square test for uniformity

+## Sample Use Cases

+estimating the number of
+   * unique elements in an infinite stream
+   * unique insects in a population from a field sample
+   * unique words in a document given a sentence or a paragraph
+   * estimating the number of unique items in a database from a few sample rows

 ## Complexities